We have all heard some type of quote about the success of real estate investing.

 The five main types of real estate investing include:

 In our next articles, we will go in depth on each of the investment types.
-If you have any questions about real estate investing, or just getting started, reach out to us at email@example.com.
+If you have any questions about real estate investing, or just getting started, reach out to us at firstname.lastname@example.org or by phone at 907-301-1011.
 Whether it is a multi-family investment in Anchorage, Alaska or elsewhere we can connect you with both great information and highly educated professionals.